 The Dayton Art Institute is located in downtown Dayton, just off Interstate 75.
 Our historic building, with its distinctive red tile roof, is clearly visible from the interstate.
-Through this page and the links to the left, you will find information about planning a visit to The Dayton Art Institute.
-Please don't hesitate to contact us if you have any questions.
+Through this page and the links to the left, you will find information about planning your next visit to The Dayton Art Institute.
+Please contact us if you have any questions.

 The final phase of the Interstate 75 modernization project is under way.
-Click here to read more at the Downtown Dayton Partnership's website about how it impacts travel through downtown Dayton.
+Click here to read the latest construction updates at the Downtown Dayton Partnership's website and learn how it may impact your travel through downtown Dayton.

 Regular Museum Hours

 Tuesday - Friday: 11:00 a.m. - 8:00 p.m.

 Please Note: The museum will close at 5:00 p.m. on Wednesday, November 26.

 The museum is closed the following major holidays: Easter Sunday, Fourth of July, Thanksgiving Day, Christmas Day and New Year's Day.

 The Dayton Art Institute asks all visitors to pay a suggested admission fee.
 Anyone unable to contribute the suggested admission will be welcomed to the museum’s permanent collection galleries free of charge.

 Suggested general admission to The Dayton Art Institute's permanent collection: